trustengineering/website/src/markdown/home.md

 # Modern, solution-focused software development.

-At Trust Engineering, we believe that developing software is a creative, problem-solving process.
+> Developing software is a creative, problem-solving process.

-We aim to help our clients deliver modern, innovative and valuable software, at pace.

-Our services are based on the successful collaboration of design, engineering, and delivery.
+Our aim is to help our clients deliver innovative, valuable software, at pace.
+We do this through the successful collaboration of design, engineering, and software delivery.

-Our solutions build on proven web technologies, are backed by Serverless, cloud infrastructure and are delivered through Lean principles.
+Proven web technologies help us build solutions backed by Serverless, cloud infrastructure.
+Lean principles are the cornerstone of our delivery approach.

-Our turnkey, project-bootstrap product, allows our clients to; build, test and deploy new cloud-based Serverless software, into production, within hours of working together.
+We enable our clients are to build, test and deploy cloud-based software, into production, within hours of working with us.
+We do this using our turnkey, project-bootstrap product.

 ## What we offer

-We help our clients build truly valuable software.
+We help our clients build valuable software.
 Our core values drive us to deliver simple and sustainable software solutions at pace.

 The service we offer to our clients is non-prescriptive but includes:
 - Full-stack software development